rhmk/ansible-cli-container/examples/README.md

 ### subcommand `collections`

-displays the installed collections in an image which are ready to ansible_use
+displays the installed collections in a runtime which are ready to ansible.
+Most useful in interactive mode.

 ### subcommand `images`